- Scouting for Everyone

-The BPSA offers an alternative and community oriented scouting program for youth and adults, boys and girls in the United States.
-We are not affiliated with the Boy Scouts of America or the Girl Scouts, USA; but are members of the World Federation of Independent Scouts and as such are not in competition with other American Scouting Associations, we are only their brothers and sisters.
-Our association is volunteer run and we have no full or part-time paid staff – this allows us to keep costs down for parents and youth interested in the scouting program.
+The BPSA offers an alternative and community-oriented Traditional Scouting program for youth and adults, boys and girls in the United States.
+We are not affiliated with the Boy Scouts of America or the Girl Scouts, USA; but are members of the World Federation of Independent Scouts and as such are not in competition with other American Scouting associations; we are only their brothers and sisters in Scouting.
+Our association is volunteer run and we have no full- or part-time paid staff—this allows us to keep costs down for parents and youth interested in the Scouting program.

 So, how do you find out more and get active in playing the game of Scouting?

-To find out more about our Association and program check out our About page, which gives some history and aims of the program; and our Resources page, which provides program and uniform resources for both scouts and leaders.
-You can also check out our Program pages, and get information on each program section based on age range: Otters (5-7 yrs. old), Timberwolves (8-11 yrs. old), Pathfinders (12-17 yrs. old) and Rovers (adults, ages 18+).
+To find out more about our Association and program, check out our About page, which gives some history and aims of the program; and our Resources page, which provides program and uniform resources for both Scouts and Leaders.
+You can also check out our Program pages, and get information on each program section based on age range: Otters (5-7 yrs. old), Timberwolves (8-10 yrs. old), Pathfinders (11-17 yrs. old) and Rovers (adults, ages 18+).